smaillns/springboot-kafka-avro/README.md

 ## About

-> This project provides a sample implementation of **Spring Boot microservice** that integrates **Kafka** with **Avro** schema and a relational database
+> This project provides a sample implementation of **Spring Boot microservice** that integrates **Kafka** with **Avro** schema and communicate with an external API & a relational database

->
+> [!NOTE]
-> The setup includes Kafka configuration used in the [eyes-flows](https://github.com/dktunited/eyes-visibility) project, essential properties required to connect and interact with a Kafka broker.
+> The focus is on providing a robust **testing** setup that ensures the microservice behaves as expected in a real-world environment.
+> A Gherkin [scenario]((https://github.com/smaillns/springboot-kafka-avro/blob/tzatziki/my-service/src/test/resources/features/kafka.feature)) for an **integration test** is included, implemented using [Tzatziki framework](https://github.com/Decathlon/tzatziki).
+> There is an equivalent [test](https://github.com/smaillns/springboot-kafka-avro/blob/master/my-service/src/test/java/com/example/demo/demokafka/TestIT.java) for the classic method using **Testcontainers** and **Embedded Kafka**.

 <div >
   <img src="architecture.png" alt="Architecture" width="70%" />